Distance learning program Gerontology (B.A.) – IU International University

 🌍 Language of Instruction German

-📖 Course contents Gerontology, Introduction to Scientific Work, Social History, Philosophy, Ethics, Introduction to Lifelong Learning, Basics of Psychological Concepts, Sociology, Basics of Counseling, Health and Prevention, Collaborative Work, Geriatric Clinical Pictures, Statistics, Social Policy, Framework Conditions of the Health Market, Seminar: Gerontopsychology, Intercultural and Ethical Skills, Project Management, Gerontopsychiatry, Social Law, Case Management, Social Economy, Social Services in the Context of Elderly and Disabled Care, Health Economics, Qualitative Research Methods, Geragogy, Nursing Law, Seminar: Gerontosociology, Quantitative Research Methods, Health Policy, Elective Subject A, Elective Subject B, Elective Subject C, Bachelor's Thesis
+📖 Course contents Introduction to Gerontology, Introduction to Scientific Work for Psychology and Health, Social History, Philosophy and Ethics, Introduction to Lifelong Learning, Psychology, Sociology, Fundamentals of Counselling, Health and Prevention, Collaborative Working, Geriatrics, Statistics, Social Policy, Frameworks of the Health Market, Seminar: Gerontopsychology, Intercultural and Ethical Action Competencies, Project Management, Gerontopsychiatry, Social Law, Case Management, Social Economy and Socioeconomics, Social Services in the context of Elderly and Disability Assistance, Introduction to Health Economics, Qualitative Research Methods, Geragogy, Care Law, Seminar: Gerontosociology, Quantitative Research Methods, Health Policy, Elective Modules, Bachelor Thesis

 👥 In-person sessions numerous virtual lectures and seminars